Euphorbiaceae - Spurges

 Euphorbia milii des Moulins 1826 (Crown of Thorns)

-named for Baron Milius, governor of the island of Bourbon
+Named for: Baron Milius, governor of the island of Bourbon

 from Madagascar but spread across the Middle East in ancient times.
-This spiny, woody shrub produces small oval green non-succulent leaves, mainly near the ends of the stems and falling off older growth or when environmental conditions are unsuitable.
+This spiny, woody but succulent shrub produces small oval green non-succulent leaves, mainly near the ends of the stems and falling off older growth or when environmental conditions are unsuitable.
 The small flowers produced throughout the year, are surrounded by a pair of bright red bracts.

 Numerous selected forms are available with pink, yellow or even white bracts.
 Several hybrids have been made with other species, especially E. lophogona.
 Vast numbers of plants are produced in the horticultural trade from cuttings, especially for Christmas.
 In tropical climates Euphorbia milii is used to make an impenetrable flowering hedge.
 This plant is not frost tolerant and in my experience dislikes being below 40°F.